-It’s been 15 years since one of our favorite marketing minds, Seth Godin, taught us about the value of being a purple cow amongst a field of brown cows.
+It’s been 15 years since one of our favorite marketing minds, Seth Godin, taught us about the value of being a purple cow among a field of brown cows.

 “The world is full of boring stuff,” Seth writes.
 “That’s why so few people pay attention.
 Remarkable marketing is the art of building things worth noticing right into your product or service.”